-This comprehensible guide with a hair type chart will help you understand what type of hair you have.
+This comprehensible guide with a curl type chart will help you understand what type of hair you have.
 More than that, it will explain why your hair behaves this or that way and what you can do to bring out its natural beauty and strengths.

 Hair Type Chart with Different Types of Waves and Curls